Upload your first SBOM

 3. Click Upload SBOM.

 4. Need to include EOS/EOL information?
-You can import your CycloneDX SBOM with EOS/EOL information included in .
+You can import your CycloneDX SBOM with EOS/EOL information included in these properties.

 5. Need to include Windows KB patch information?
-You can import your CycloneDX SBOM with WinKBs included in .
+You can import your CycloneDX SBOM with WinKBs included in this property.

 7. Once you’ve uploaded your SBOM, you will see all of the components that are contained in that product display on the page.
 We’re already starting to match, drawing data from the NVD, including Package URLs (PURL) of Cargo, NPM, Nuget, or Pypi package manager), CPE strings, component name/version/supplier combo, and alias matches.